Choosing a transplant center

 A kidney donor can be living or deceased, related or unrelated to you.
 Your health care team will consider several factors, such as blood and tissue types, when evaluating whether a living donor will be a good match for you.
 Family members are often the most likely to be compatible kidney donors.
 But many people undergo successful transplants with kidneys donated from people who are not related to them.

 If a compatible living donor isn't available, your name will be placed on a waiting list for a deceased-donor kidney.
 Because there are fewer available kidneys than there are people waiting for a transplant, the waiting list continues to grow.
-The waiting time for a deceased donor kidney can be a year or longer.
+The waiting time for a deceased-donor kidney is usually a few years.

 Whether you're waiting for a donated kidney or your transplant surgery is already scheduled, work to stay healthy.
-Being healthy can make it more likely you'll be ready for the transplant surgery when the time comes.
+Being healthy and as active as you're able can make it more likely you'll be ready for the transplant surgery when the time comes.
 It may also help speed your recovery from surgery.
 Work to:

 Stay in touch with your transplant team and let them know of any significant changes in your health.
 If you're waiting for a donated kidney, make sure the transplant team knows how to reach you at all times.
 Keep your packed hospital bag handy, and make arrangements for transportation to the transplant center in advance.